OrangeOwl/Bot-Chan/README.md

   <li>Post the latest anime news from Crunchyrolls' News Feed</li>
   <li>And with the source code available to you, even more commands can be added!</li>
 </ul>
+<b> type !help for the list of commands once the bot is running </b>
 <h2>Instructions for Installing and Running it Yourself</h2>
 If you want to download this source code for editing yourself, follow the steps below:
 <ol>